DUI Field Sobriety Tests

 Were you arrested for DUI after you allegedly failed a field sobriety test in Central Florida?
 You should immediately retain legal counsel for help reviewing your arrest and fighting to possibly have the criminal charges reduced or dismissed.

-Ashley Aulls of Ashley M. Aulls, P.A. is an experienced criminal defense attorney in Brooksville who represents clients in Weeki Wachee, Spring Hill, Brooksville, and many other communities in the greater Hernando County area.
-Call (352) 593-4115 right now to have our lawyer provide a complete evaluation of your case during a free initial consultation.
+Ashley Aulls of The Law Office of Ashley Aulls, P.A. is an experienced criminal defense attorney in Brooksville who represents clients in Weeki Wachee, Spring Hill, Brooksville, and many other communities in the greater Hernando County area.
+Call (352) 593-4115 right now to have our lawyer provide a complete evaluation by setting up a confidential consultation.

 Overview of DUI Field Sobriety Tests in Florida